 Ingredient Notes, Cook’s Tips, and FAQs

-Natural Unsweetened Cocoa Powder: I used Hershey’s, but other high quality unsweetened cocoa brands such as Ghirardelli or Valrhona will elevate the flavor.
+- Natural Unsweetened Cocoa Powder: I used Hershey’s, but other high quality unsweetened cocoa brands such as Ghirardelli or Valrhona will elevate the flavor.
 Just make sure it’s a natural cocoa powder and not Dutch process.

-Measure the flours correctly.
+- Measure the flours correctly.
 Fluff with a spoon to eliminate any large lumps.
 Then spoon into a measuring cup and sweep the top with a knife to remove any excess flour.
 Do not scoop out the flour by dipping the measuring cup into the bag or container.
 This results in excess flour in the cup since it will be compacted.
 I highly recommend using a digital kitchen scale to make sure you’ve measured out the flours correctly.

-How do I store the muffins?
-Store the muffins in sealed airtight containers for up to three days in a cool dry area.
+- Storing: Store the muffins in sealed airtight containers for up to three days in a cool dry area.
 Or store in airtight sealed containers in the refrigerator for up to 1 week.
 They taste best warm.
 I like to heat the muffins for 8-10 seconds in the microwave before devouring.

-Can I freeze the already baked muffins?To freeze baked muffins: Once completely cooled, transfer them to a parchment paper lined baking tray and freeze in a single layer for 30 minutes, or until solid.
+- To freeze baked muffins: Once completely cooled, transfer them to a parchment paper lined baking tray and freeze in a single layer for 30 minutes, or until solid.
 Then wrap each muffin in cling wrap and transfer them to a sealed airtight container or freezer bag.
 Freeze for up to 3 months.
 Be sure to squeeze out any extra air before zipping the top to prevent freezer burns if using a freezer bag.
 By doing this, you’ll save space in your freezer, and also prevent the muffins from becoming dry.
 To thaw: Remove the cling wrap and place the muffins on top of paper towels on the counter.
 Allow to thaw for 30 or so minutes, or until they reach room temperature.
 To serve warm, reheat in the microwave on high for 10-15 seconds.

 - To freeze muffin batter: Spoon the batter into the muffin liners in the muffin pan.
 Sprinkle with the remaining chocolate chips as you would in step 6.
 Then pop the tray in the freezer and freeze for 4 hours, or until fully solid.
 Then transfer to freezer-friendly bag, making sure to squeeze out any extra air before zipping the top to prevent freezer burns.
 To bake from frozen: Place the frozen unbaked muffins in the muffin pan.
 Preheat oven to 220°C / 425°F. Bake for 5 minutes at 220°C / 425°F, until the muffins have risen slightly above the muffin liners.
 Then reduce the temperature to 175°C / 350°F (without opening the oven door) and bake for a further 18-20 minutes, or until toothpick inserted into the center of a muffin comes out clean.
 (Note: Keep an eye on the muffins during the last few minutes to ensure that they don’t overbake.
 Usually, baking frozen batter will increase the bake time by 3-5 minutes.)